 A chain catcher is essentially an arm that acts as a barrier to the chain overshifting inwards.
-SRAM Red, Force 22 and Rival 22 front derailleurs have an integrated chain catcher.
+Some front derailleurs have an integrated chain catcher.

 If your bike doesn’t already have one, you can fit a chain catcher retrospectively.
 There are different designs out there and they’re all pretty easy to install.